FAQ

 Do I have to live in the same city where an event is taking place?

 No, Repair Café is open to everyone.
-However, it doesn’t make good ecological sense for you to drive a long way to repair your broken toaster.
-If you live on the Peninsula or in SF, check out Fixit Clinic.
+However, we encourage you to attend a Repair Café close to home to minimize environmental impact.
+If you live on the Peninsula check out Fixit Clinic.
+In San Francisco, check out the Haight-Nopa Repair Cafe

 What if you can’t help me fix my broken item?